APX Group × Armilla Tech Ltd.

 KPI and Operating CadenceEstablish weekly and monthly rhythm around capital formation, commercial priorities, proof-point development, and management accountability.Creates execution discipline.Makes the mandate measurable and keeps the Company aligned across fundraising and market-building workstreams.

-For Armilla specifically, APX would focus on turning current visibility into repeatable commercial leverage.
-Association relationships, event presence, management credibility, and technical differentiation need to be translated into buyer-specific messaging, stronger proof packaging, and a disciplined path for regional and institutional expansion.
+For Armilla specifically, APX converts current visibility into repeatable commercial leverage.
+State-association engagement, event-level presence, management credibility, and technical differentiation are translated into buyer-specific messaging, structured proof packaging, and a defined path for regional and institutional expansion.

 Brand and narrative operating system.
-APX would build a message architecture that works across investors, coaches, athletic directors, and strategic partners.
-The goal is not more language.
-The goal is one consistent way of explaining what Armilla does, why it matters, why the timing window is real, and why the Company is positioned to capture it.
+APX builds a message architecture that works across investors, coaches, athletic directors, and strategic partners.
+The output is one consistent way of explaining what Armilla does, why it matters, why the timing window is open, and why the Company is positioned to capture it.

 Commercial planning and market build-out.
-APX would map the product story to specific sports, buyer groups, and channel opportunities, then back that up with case-study logic, proof materials, event activation priorities, and regional sequencing.
-That makes the Company's commercial effort easier to manage and easier to believe.
+APX maps the product story to specific sports, buyer groups, and channel opportunities, supported by case-study logic, proof materials, event-activation priorities, and regional sequencing.
+The Company's commercial effort becomes easier to manage and easier to underwrite.

 Operating cadence and reporting discipline.
-APX would support the internal system that keeps the mandate moving, including reporting rhythm, KPI tracking, and management alignment across fundraising, sales support, communications, and channel-development priorities.
+APX installs the internal system that keeps the mandate moving: reporting rhythm, KPI tracking, and management alignment across fundraising, sales support, communications, and channel-development priorities.

 6. Execution Framework

-APX proposes a staged execution model that lets Armilla move quickly without collapsing planning, governance, and market execution into a single step.
-Each phase is built to produce concrete outputs, decision points, and measurable progress over an 8-month base term.
+APX runs a staged execution model that lets Armilla move quickly without collapsing planning, governance, and market execution into a single step.
+Each phase produces defined outputs, decision points, and measurable progress over the eight-month Base Term.

 6.1 Governance and Reporting Cadence

-APX would operate the mandate on a formal cadence.
-That would include weekly operating calls, biweekly workstream reviews, monthly executive reporting, and transaction-focused working sessions during live financing periods.
-Each workstream would have accountable owners, active items, deliverables in progress, and agreed next actions.
+APX operates the mandate on a formal cadence: weekly operating calls, biweekly workstream reviews, monthly executive reporting, and transaction-focused working sessions during live financing periods.
+Each workstream carries accountable owners, active items, deliverables in progress, and agreed next actions.

-APX would also recommend a dashboard structure covering fundraising progress, investor responses, diligence readiness, market-building priorities, proof-point development, and the commercial metrics most relevant to the raise.
-The point is not reporting for its own sake.
-The point is to create a management system that supports the raise and the market build-out at the same time.
+APX installs a dashboard structure covering fundraising progress, investor responses, diligence readiness, market-building priorities, proof-point development, and the commercial metrics most relevant to the raise.
+The output is a management system that supports the raise and the market build-out from a single operating view.

 6.2 Opening Gating Items

-Before broad investor distribution begins, APX would recommend tightening a defined set of opening items.
-Those include cap-table and entity reconciliation, financial-pack organization, a clean investor-ready materials set, incorporation of the current patent documentation into the data room, and confirmation of the internal decision workflow for approvals and management availability.
-These are not reasons to delay the mandate.
-They are the right starting point for a serious process.
+Before broad investor distribution begins, APX confirms a defined set of opening items: cap-table and entity reconciliation, financial-pack organisation, an investor-ready materials set, incorporation of the granted patent documentation into the data room, and confirmation of the internal decision workflow for approvals and management availability.
+These are not reasons to delay the mandate; they are the starting point for an institutional process.

 6.3 Core Deliverables Matrix